Ray J: Legal issues

 On May 30, 2014, Ray J was at a bar of the Beverly Wilshire Hotel in Beverly Hills, California when a woman accused him of inappropriately touching her posterior.
 Police were called and deemed the touching incidental but he was asked to leave by the hotel staff.
 Ray J became angered because he contends he spent tens of thousands of dollars at the hotel over the last year.
 At some point, he allegedly became belligerent and according to the police, spat at an officer and kicked out a police car window in the process of being arrested.
 The charges against him included vandalism, resisting arrest and battery against a police officer.
 Ray J posted $20,000 bail and was released.
 The Los Angeles County district attorney on July 21, 2014, filed charges against Ray J and a police spokesman said his initial hearing would take place on July 25.

 On July 22, 2014, prosecutors stated the arrest had turned into four criminal charges.
 He was charged with sexual battery, vandalism of a police car, battery against a police officer and resisting arrest.
 They claimed he willfully touched the woman's "intimate part" for the "specific purpose of sexual arousal, sexual gratification and sexual abuse."
 On August 19, Ray J pleaded not guilty to the misdemeanor charges.

 He was stopped by two police officers on August 6, 2014, in the San Fernando Valley.
 The officers claimed he was using his cell phone while driving, Ray J insisted that he was struggling to connect his Bluetooth.
 He was given a warning about texting and driving.
 The officers reportedly wanted him to step out of his vehicle, which he did, but Ray J claims they simply wanted to take a couple of photographs with him.
 The LAPD began an internal affairs investigation into the encounter with the two officers.

+On November 27, 2025, Ray J was arrested and booked in a Los Angeles-area jail after allegedly making a criminal threat to his estranged wife in his home.
+The heated argument was captured on his public livestream.
+He was released on a $50,000 bail.

+MMA

+In May 2026, Ray J ventured into the world of mixed martial arts.
+He faced online rap personality DeWayne Stevenson (aka Supa Hot Fire) in an amateur bout on May 23 at an event held by Brand Risk Promotions.
+He lost the fight via TKO in the second round.

+Boxing

+On August 15, 2026, Ray J made his boxing debut against actor Orlando Brown.
+The fight took place at an event headlined by Claressa Shields.
+Ray J won by unanimous decision.